-UPDATED August 16, 2010
+UPDATED August 18, 2016

 Custody and kidnapping are complicated and it is important to try to find an experienced lawyer to help you with your case.
 The terms used on this page are defined generally, and may have different meanings in your state.
-Please check your specific state's laws.
-If this site does not yet have information for your state, please check with a lawyer.
+Please check with a lawyer for information about your state's laws.

 If you are afraid that the other parent will take your children away without your consent, you might be able to ask the judge to issue an emergency custody order, which most states provide.
 You may want to ask the judge to include in the order that the other parent cannot take the children out of the state, or that the other parent may only have supervised visitation.
 Please see Can I get temporary emergency custody? for more information as to what factors a judge might consider when deciding whether or not to grant emergency custody.
 You can also go to the Custody section of your state for more information.

 Depending on your state's restraining order laws, a threat to take your child and leave the state might also possibly qualify you for a restraining order.
 You can read more about your state's laws on our Restraining Orders page.